robb-j/r0b-home/content/projects/deconf.md

 [deconf-ui](https://github.com/digitalinteraction/deconf-ui-toolkit)
 encapsulates the key front-end logic required to create your own virtual conference.

 {% figure images[3].src, 'The UI storybook.
-Used to showcase, discover and develop the Vue.js components' %}
+Used to showcase, discover and develop the Vue.js components.' %}

 To explore the components, they are split up into stories.
 A story describes the component and provide tools to run it in an isolated environment.
 Each component has a story which lets it be developed in isolation.
 The storybook is then deployed as a static website which lets component-users find the components they want to use and how to find them.

-A key feature of the UI framework is the schedule interface which lets attendees browse the schedule for their conference in chronological order.
-During the conference, the interface adapts to the current time and timezone.
-Sessions that are live are brought right to the forefront, sessions that have passed are tucked away and upcoming sessions are easily accissible.

 ### deconf-api